JackLamb99/the-missing-brother/README.md

 **Focus** - Accent tones are used for hover states to help guide player attention without breaking immersion.

-### Background Imagery
+### Imagery

-The scene backgrounds complement the core palette with desaturated hues, low lighting, and muted contrasts - often depicting fog, rain, or artificial light.
+The scene background images complement the core palette with desaturated hues, low lighting, and muted contrasts - often depicting fog, rain, or artificial light.
 These visual themes reinforce a feeling of urban isolation and moral ambiguity consistent with 1950s noir.

 ### Typography